odysseyindia/odyssey-tours/content/english/tim/itineraries/classic-india/_index.md

         duration: ''
       - type: excursion
         url: >-
-          /destinations/india/states/uttar-pradesh/cities/agra/excursions/half-day-city-tour-of-agra/
+          /destinations/india/states/uttar-pradesh/cities/agra/excursions/afternoon-guided-city-tour-of-agra/
         title: Afternoon guided tour of Agra's other monuments
         content: >-
           Agra has much to offer besides the Taj Mahal, such as Agra Fort, a masterpiece of design and construction.
-You then visit Itimad-ud-Daulah’s tomb - better known as the Baby Taj, which also features the same marble inlay work as the Taj Mahal.
+You then visit Itimad-ud-Daulah's tomb - better known as the Baby Taj, which also features the same marble inlay work as the Taj Mahal.
 Finally you will visit Mehtab Bagh, a formally laid-out Mughal garden that offers stupendous views of the Taj Mahal, especially in the late afternoon.